CCAS 2023 Annual Meeting

 Click on the faculty person's name to display session and disclosure information.
 Re-click to close session information.
 Please note that some faculty may not have session information.

-Rania K. Abbasi, MD is an Associate Professor of Clinical Anesthesia at Indiana University.
-She practices pediatric cardiac anesthesia at Riley Hospital for Children in Indianapolis, Indiana.
-She completed her medical degree, anesthesia residency, and pediatric anesthesia fellowship at Indiana University.
-She then completed a second fellowship in pediatric cardiac anesthesia at Stanford University.
-She is currently the program director for the Advanced Pediatric Cardiac Anesthesia Fellowship at Indiana University.
-She is an active member of the Congenital Cardiac Anesthesia Society (CCAS), for which she serves on the Board of Directors.
+Rania K. Abbasi, MD is an Associate Professor of Clinical Anesthesia and Vice Chair of Pediatric Anesthesia at Indiana University and Anesthesiologist-in-Chief at Riley Children's Health.
+She practices pediatric cardiac anesthesia at Riley Children's Health in Indianapolis, Indiana.
+She completed her medical degree, anesthesia residency, and pediatric anesthesia fellowship at Indiana University, and her pediatric cardiac anesthesia fellowship at Stanford University.
+She is an active member of the Congenital Cardiac Anesthesia Society (CCAS), for which she serves on the Annual Program Planning Committee and previously on the Board of Directors.

 Thursday, March 30, 2023